 - Q What is the most common symptom of an internal or external hernia?

 - Q What should I know to care for someone with an internal or external hernia?

 - Q Can an internal or external hernia be prevented?

 - Q Are internal or external hernias more common in men or women?

-- Q How do I manage my external or internal hernia on a daily basis?
+- Q How do medications treat an external or internal hernia?